JpPjJp/mp3_lyrics_finder_py/README.md

 # mp3_genius_lyrics_finder_py
-Given a directory, this script scrapes lyrics from Genius.com and creates a .txt file containing the lyrics
+Given a directory, this script scrapes lyrics from Genius.com and creates a .txt file containing the lyrics.
+More info can be found in comments in the [Python file](subtitle_finder.py)

 Step 1: